-If you are starting a kitchen remodel on the North Shore, the first hire is rarely obvious.
+If you are starting a kitchen remodel on the North Shore, that first hire is rarely obvious.
 Some homeowners call a general contractor and ask them to handle layout, cabinets, and finishes.
 Others reach out to a designer first and let the design lead drive the project.
-Both paths can work, and both can also go sideways for very different reasons.
+Both paths can work, and both can go sideways for very different reasons.
+This is the breakdown we walk Northbrook homeowners through when they call our showroom and are not sure which kind of pro to bring in first.

 What Does a Kitchen Designer Actually Do?